 The value of oral traditions

 Although many of the stories are myths, they also have a practical function.
-They can pass on knowledge about the natural world, such as where to find wood pigeons and how to harvest them.
+They can pass on knowledge about the natural world, such as where to find kererū (New Zealand pigeons) and how to harvest them.

 Although science is another way of understanding the natural world, the traditional principle of interconnectedness is still important and meaningful to Māori.
 For example, the genealogy of fish and sea animals makes clear the kinship of people and other creatures.
 It also points out values that guide people’s interaction with other species, teaching respect and correct conduct.